 As an alternative, you could gather some friends you don't see often enough and all take part in a class together!
 When you're socialising and getting fit at the same time there is no downside.

-But there are group classes for all age groups as well like Indoor Cycling, Yoga, Aqua Aerobics, Fitness Pilates and BODYPUMP classes.
-There is something for everyone.
+But there are group classes for all age groups as well like Group Cycling, Yoga, Aqua Aerobics, Fitness Pilates and BODYPUMP classes.
+There is something for everyone!
+Have a look at our latest sessions.

 Through out-reach work, Wave is also committed to decreasing isolation in Rural Communities within Sussex and is engaging with people who being active in Group Exercise would benefit most.
 Liz Allsobrook added "Wave's Community Engagement Team reach out into the community and deliver opportunities for people to come together, not just in leisure centres, but in village halls, community centres, residential settings and communal lounges.
 "Working with community transport providers, such as Community Transport for Lewes Area (CTLA), enables those who would otherwise not be able to attend an activity to participate."